zhaopengme/vscode-fileheader/README.md

 ## Configuration

-In the User Settings inside, set and modify the creator's name.
+In the User Settings inside, set and modify the creator's name & email.

 ```
 "fileheader.Author": "tom",